 The Pacific Marine Environmental Laboratory (PMEL) has undertaken a program to operate an array of moorings (Figure 4) in the tropical Pacific (Figure 5).
 Currently, 60 of these moorings are deployed, and a total of 70 should be deployed by December, 1994.
 Although the future of this array beyond 1994 is not completely assured, the program has considerable support from various global climate programs and is likely to continue for the next decade.
 The ATLAS moorings are designed to monitor surface winds and temperature and the thermal structure of the upper ocean.
 There are also plans to include an infrared rain gauge on each of the moorings.
 PMEL has already mounted a solar broad-band radiometer on a few moorings and integrated the measurement into the mooring data stream, but lacks the funds and support to put radiometers on all the moorings.
 We are negotiating with PMEL on a cooperative program in which ARM would purchase and support the calibration of a yet to be determined number of radiometers that would be deployed in the array.
-At this writing the ARM Science Team Executive Committee is evaluating the scientific need for the data that would be added to each mooring during this routine maintenance.
+At this writing the ARM Science Team Executive Committee is evaluating the scientific need for the data that would be obtained.
+The moorings are serviced approximately once a year and a radiometer would be added to each mooring during this routine maintenance.